CYRCLE: History

-Returning from Hong Kong in October, CYRCLE collaborated with musician Woodkid on a large scale mural located in the Hollywood intersection of Santa Monica Boulevard and Highland Avenue.
-The work explored the aesthetic and concept of Woodkid's music.
-It rewarded followers and fans of Woodkid (with his signature keys and lyrics) while still being a CYRCLE piece.
+CYRCLE collaborated with musician Woodkid on a large-scale mural located in the Hollywood intersection of Santa Monica Boulevard and Highland Avenue.
+The work explored the aesthetic and concept of Woodkid's music with his signature keys and lyrics.

-After creating a presence in London in their early years, CYRCLE returned in March 2014, to do their first UK solo exhibition, OVERTHRONE: POORING REIGN!, at StolenSpace Gallery.
+CYRCLE returned in March 2014, to do their first UK solo exhibition, OVERTHRONE: POORING REIGN!, at StolenSpace Gallery.
 The aim of the work, according to CYRCLE, was “to overthrow the powers of doubt and oppression in the mind so we, the individual, can let go of fear and take power back!”

-In May 2014, CYRCLE headed to Malmö, Sweden to present their mural “Collapse Part 1″ as part of Artscape Festival 2014.
-Continuing their, OVERTHRONE! campaign, the mural was painted on the side of the Modern Art Museum, “Moderna Museet Malmo.”
+In May 2014, CYRCLE present their mural “Collapse Part 1″ as part of Artscape Festival in Malmö, Sweden.
+Continuing their OVERTHRONE! campaign, the mural was painted on the side of the Modern Art Museum, “Moderna Museet Malmo.”
 This work is the first in a series that will continue to expand as the collective continues to travel across Western Europe.